dmeikle/php-exam/exercise-senior/README.md

 You can use the provided angular/controller.js as a template if desired.

-The controller is not intended to work (the service doesn't exist) - the purpose of this exercise is only to demonstrate your familiarity with AngularJS and how AngularJS shares values with the view.
+The controller is not intended to work (the service doesn't exist) and is not expected to be completely free of bugs - the purpose of this exercise is only to demonstrate your familiarity with AngularJS and how AngularJS shares values with the view.